KemalAkin/computational-finance/README.md

 # computational-finance
-Notes and scripts on finance
+Notes and scripts on finance for various purpose